 Aerosols are small suspended particles in a gas.
 Scientists can detect them in the atmosphere.
 They range in size from one nanometer (one billionth of a meter) to 100 micrometers (one millionth of a meter).

-Anthropogenic is used to describe a process or result generated by human beings.
+Anthropogenic describes a process or result generated by human beings.